Bobby Hill (Australian footballer)

-Ian "Bobby" Hill (born 9 February 2000) is an Australian rules footballer who plays for the Collingwood Football Club in the Australian Football League (AFL).
-He made his AFL debut with Greater Western Sydney in 2019.
+Ian "Bobby" Hill (born 9 February 2000) is a former Australian rules footballer who played for and in the Australian Football League (AFL).
+He made his AFL debut with Greater Western Sydney in 2019, and was traded to Collingwood after the 2022 season.
 Hill was awarded the Norm Smith Medal in the 2023 AFL Grand Final.

 Early life

 Hill is an Indigenous man with Whadjuk-Ballardong Noongar ancestry.
 Named after his father, Hill prefers to be called Bobby.
 Born in Northam, Western Australia, Hill attended Northam Senior High School, before completing his high school education in Perth at Wesley College as part of their Indigenous Scholarship Program.
 He first came to notice when he was selected in the Western Australia under 16s.